© Ketty a Rom Hankes / RTL

 Huge crosses and even whole castles made out of wooden palettes are currently dotting Luxembourg's fields.
 But while similar constructions might have pretty negative connotations in other countries, you are in no way in danger of spotting Grand Wizards or other nefarious characters in the Grand Duchy.

 The large wooden pyres are being built in preparation for "Buergbrennen" ("castle burning"), a Luxembourgish folk tradition that is also still being practised in some Belgian and German towns the Greater region.
 Traditionally, Buergbrennen is celebrated on the first Sunday in Lent, exactly one week after "Fuessonndeg" (Carnival Sunday).

-On "Buergsonndeg" ("Castle Sunday"), which will fall on 10 March this year, wooden castles and crosses are being set alight across the country to drive away the winter and ring in the spring time.
+On "Buergsonndeg" ("Castle Sunday"), which in 2023 falls on 26 February, wooden castles and crosses are being set alight across the country to drive away the winter and ring in the spring time.
 Thousands of people flock to witness the traditional lent celebration each year and preparations often already start soon after New Year's.